What is a sabbatical?

 Here are more Frequently Asked Questions:

-Mike has worked hard with Rich and the rest of the staff to be sure that his responsibilities will be covered during his absence.
-Mike’s responsibilities will be covered before he leaves with staff or the elders stepping in to cover any issues that might arise.
-If you have any questions, you can email [email protected].
+Eric has worked hard to be sure that his responsibilities will be covered during his absence.
+His responsibilities will be covered before he leaves and anything that is ongoing will be covered by ministry teams as much as possible with staff stepping in to cover for any issues that might arise.
+If you have any questions you can email [email protected].

 Is there anything I can do to help?